 - Veterans of active duty with the United States Armed Forces.

 - Those living in approved Fraternity housing.
-(You must have a Fraternity Exemption Form on file in our office.)
+(You must have a Fraternity Housing Agreement Form on file in our office.)

 - Parents of a minor child with whom you will live.

-- Those having received exemption through Residential Life.
+- Those having received an exemption through Residential Life.

 Students arriving for the spring semester may move in beginning at noon CDT on the Sunday before classes begin.